Vikms95/codespot/README.md

   :now file is not saved T_T
   :before deleting postController file it wassaving? maybe review the createPost on postController? --> :make the image appear on each posts based on the files saved on the backend and the path saved on the database

-  https://expressjs.com/en/starter/static-files.html
+    :how to retrieve image from the app.use(static..) ?? do i need that or another endpoint? https://expressjs.com/en/starter/static-files.html

   https://stackoverflow.com/questions/61374786/how-to-use-serve-static-file-with-express-and-react

 - Create ability crud functionality and ui for comments